HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 ## Developer Guide
 As a modder, you can use Hj function to add an update behaviour for your mod.
 It's very simple to do and should provide enough flexibility to work with basically any mod.
 Here is how to setup Hj into your mods.
 It also ensures that if your mod end up being deprecated, it will be automatically deactivated on users’ computers.
+I'm available to help you getting it setup, just pm me on the modded discord : @Hijack Hornet.

 ### Adding the dll into your project lib folder
 In Visual Studio (or whatever IDE you use) add both dll included in the mod download link into your library folder, and add a reference to them into your project settings.